-Toyota Motor Corporation is into designing, manufacturing, assembling, and sales of passenger vehicles, commercial vehicles and minivans, and related accessories.
-It operates mainly through Automotive and Financial Services segments.
+Toyota Motor Statistics: Toyota Motor Corporation is into designing, manufacturing, assembling, and sales of passenger vehicles, commercial vehicles and minivans, and related accessories.
+It operates mainly through the Automotive and Financial Services segments.

 Furthermore, Toyota Motor Corporation provides financial services such as retail financing and leasing, wholesale financing, insurance, and credit cards; and manufactures and sells prefabricated housing.
-In addition, the company engages in information technology related businesses, comprising operation of a Web portal for automobile information known as GAZOO.com.
+In addition, the company engages in information technology-related businesses, comprising the operation of a Web portal for automobile information known as GAZOO.com.

 1933: Automobile Department was established in Toyoda Automatic Loom Works, Ltd.